canonical/kafka-operator/docs/how-to/monitoring.md

 ## Tune server logging level

-To tune the level of the server logs for Apache Kafka and Apache ZooKeeper, configure the configuration accordingly.

-For Charmed Apache Kafka, configure the `log-level` parameter:
+To tune the level of the server logs for Apache Kafka, configure the `log-level` parameter:

 ```shell
 juju config <KAFKA_APP_NAME> log-level=<LOG_LEVEL>